mendax-iitm/kanban-Final/README.md

 - sh local_run.sh

-And open a new tab On the terminal change the directory to frontend run the following command
+And open a new tab On the terminal change the directory to front run the following command

 - npm install
 - vue serve